RhysEshelman/word-problem/ProjectDescription.md

 I was given the problem of reading in a large text file and extracting words and sentences from said file.
 I also had to determine the readability level of the text by looking at things like sentence length and average syllable counts.
 This is basically a word processing problem where I had to remove delimiters, unwanted puntuations, and other anomalies in the text file.
 Then I used some formulas to determine the difficulty rating of the text.

+To use the program, call the functions in the python file using input.txt or any txt file as the input.
+Comments in the code should give enough information to know the required inputs of each function.